-Here are a couple quick examples that show how much richer the classical control of a Quil program can be.
-In this first example, we have a register called classical_flag_register which we use for looping.
-Then we construct the loop in the following steps:
+Here are a couple quick examples that show how much richer a Quil program can be with classical control flow.
+In this first example, we create a while loop by following these steps:

-1. We first initialize this register to 1 with the init_register program so our while loop will execute.
-This is often called the loop preamble or loop initialization.

-- 2. Next, we write body of the loop in a program itself.
-This will be a program that computes an X followed by an H on our qubit. - 3.
-Lastly, we put it all together using the while_do method.
+- 1. Declare a register called flag_register to use as a boolean test for looping. - 2.
+Initialize this register to 1 program so our while loop will execute.
+This is often called the loop preamble or loop initialization. - 3.
+Write the body of the loop in its own Program.
+This will be a program that applies an X gate followed by a H gate on our qubit. - 4.
+Using the while_do() method to add control flow.

 '''

-Name our classical registers:
+from pyquil import Program

+from pyquil.gates import

+Initialize the Program and declare a 1 bit memory space for our boolean flag outer_loop = Program() flag_register = outer_loop.declare('flag_register', 'BIT')

+Set the initial flag value to 1 outer_loop += MOVE(flag_register, 1)

+Define the body of the loop with a new Program

-classical_flag_register = 2
+inner_loop = Program()

-Write out the loop initialization and body programs: init_register = Program(TRUE([classical_flag_register])) loop_body = Program(X(0), H(0)).measure(0, classical_flag_register)
+inner_loop += Program(X(0), H(0))

+inner_loop += MEASURE(0, flag_register)

-Put it all together in a loop program:
+Run inner_loop in a loop until flag_register is 0

-loop_prog = init_register.while_do(classical_flag_register, loop_body)

-print(loop_prog)
+outer_loop.while_do(flag_register, inner_loop)

+print(outer_loop)

 '''

 '''

-TRUE [2]
+DECLARE flag_register BIT[1]

+MOVE flag_register 1

 LABEL @START1

-JUMP-UNLESS @END2 [2]
+JUMP-UNLESS @END2 flag_register

 X 0

 H 0

-MEASURE 0 [2]
+MEASURE 0 flag_register

 JUMP @START1

 LABEL @END2

 '''

-Notice that the init_register program applied a Quil instruction directly to a classical register.
+Notice that the outer_loop program applied a Quil instruction directly to a classical register.
 There are several classical commands that can be used in this fashion: